micheles/decorator/docs/documentation.md

 ```

-You can introspect the precedence used by the dispath algorithm by
+You can introspect the precedence used by the dispatch algorithm by
 calling ``.dispatch_info(*types)``:

 ```python